 Although a (nearly) free goodie is an undeniable attraction, Reebok’s part competition, part PR stunt was effective because it also tapped into consumers’ drive for competition, and their desire to get, be, and stay fit.
 Filip Lagerbäck, the Marketing Manager at Reebok Nordic confirms that “We want to inspire people to run and push their limits, even when they’re not at the gym.
 That’s what our tagline ‘Be More Human’ is all about.”
 (Adweek)

 Shared by 10.5 million people in the UK alone (Sports Marketing), running is one of the simplest and most cost-effective ways to get fit.
 Undeniably a much-loved sport; just how much?
 And how are brands innovating in a hobby that’s as simple as putting on a pair of shoes and leaving the house?
+Let’s dig into sports insights.

 As you might guess, the UK is a nation of runners.
 42% of hobbyists go for a run at least 3 to 4 times a week, and 27% do so at least 5 to 7 times a week.
 For the rest, moderation is key: jogging once or twice is enough.
 Others are fiercely committed, with 1% of these enthusiasts running for 2 to 3 hours, in one go!

 Unfortunately, despite a non-existent cost barrier to entry, running can be a challenge for beginners, as a systematic review of research on the issue reveals that novice runners are most at risk of injury for every 1,000 hours they’ve run (Sports Med).
 We find that moderate sports practitioners are still the norm, with one in three only running between 15 or 30 minutes.
-Which is coherent with research showing that, as a beginner, shortening runs is a good idea.
+This is coherent with research showing that, as a beginner, shortening runs is a good idea.

 The sporting goods industry is vast, and in 2014, the at-home and personal fitness market were worth £1.2 billion, a 28% increase in half a decade (Mintel).
 Nike, for example, has ramped up its female sporting goods section, and Nike Women’s is their fastest-growing sector.
 Our research finds that their efforts pay off, with 51% of both male and female consumers wearing Nike brand shoes.